The far-right AfD's disruptor tactics in German parliament | DW | 27.11.2020

 As the right-wing AfD holds a party conference this weekend, its opponents deplore its strategy of escalation.
 They see a destructive approach modeled on that of Donald Trump.

-In the heated hours of election results night in 2017, Alexander Gauland issued an ominous promise, or indeed threat.
+In the heated evening hours of election night in 2017, Alexander Gauland issued an ominous promise — indeed a threat.

-"We will hunt them," the senior AfD politician said, seemingly of his political opponents.
+"We will hunt them," the senior Alternative for Germany (AfD) politician said of his political opponents.

-He was speaking on the night of September 24, 2017, when the AfD had risen swiftly on the national scale to become Germany's third-largest party, and eventually the leading opposition party in the Bundestag parliament.
-Gauland would go on to co-head the AfD's parliamentary group in the Bundestag.
+The night was September 24, 2017, when the AfD was catapulted onto the national stage, becoming Germany's third-largest party and eventually the leading opposition party in Germany's parliament, the Bundestag.
+Gauland would go on to co-chair the AfD's parliamentary group.

 Three years later, it's clear that his pledge wasn't meant as a metaphor.

-Fast forward to November 2020, and right-wing activists were filming themselves impeding and insulting lawmakers from various parties in the Bundestag parliament.
+Fast forward to November 2020, asright-wing activists were filmed themselves in the Bundestag as they blocked and insulted lawmakers from various parties.
 They were part of major protests in the capital against planned coronavirus restrictions being debated in the chamber.
 The men and women were properly registered, as guests of individual members of the AfD.
 They appeared to have been allowed in on purpose, both to confront the politicians and then later to upload the videos to social media.

 The footage wasn't pleasant.
 The stunt bearing AfD fingerprints prompted outrage in Germany.
 After all, parliament is considered a protected space dedicated to debate the issues.